psaikido/hugle.uk/content/stuff/about.md

 Shadow](/sun/).
 He is a 'Double Triple Master' at Revolution Club38, a facebook group of fanatical quad-line kite fliers.
 He lives in the South West of the UK.

-Hughie can be contacted at hughie (at) hugle.co.uk.
+Hughie can be contacted at hughie (at) hugle.uk.

 ![Kilkenny field](/images/kites/kilkenny-hc-2022-07-m14.jpg)